 Oracle bone writing

 Analysis showed that the inscriptions were associated with divination.
-The inscriptions on cattle bones and tortoise shells was identified as an early form of the Chinese written language used in the Chinese Bronze Age.
+The inscriptions on cattle bones and tortoise shells was identified as an early form of the written language used in the Chinese Bronze Age.
 The system of writing is called 甲骨文 Jiǎ gǔ wén (literally ‘first/shell bone writing’).
 It is the earliest form of writing known east of the Indus river.
 No earlier form of writing has been found in China mainly because these writings would have been made on perishable materials such as wood, bamboo and silk (bronze was only just coming into use).

 How the bones were used for fortune telling

 Only the King of the Shang people was permitted to make a divination, a scribe/diviner made the inscription and the ruler interpreted the result.
-The diviner made the inscription with a sharp instrument on a polished flat scapula or leg bone of cattle; some time later the underside of tortoise shells were used instead.
+The diviner made the inscription with a sharp instrument on a polished flat scapula or leg bone of cattle; some time later the underside of the tortoise shells were used as well.
 Tortoises were considered wise and venerable because there were known to live to a great age.
 The inscription was usually a short yes/no question with associated notes.

 A row of small holes (凹穴 āo xué) was then made on the rough back surface; then a glowing hot bronze rod or wooden stick was placed against one of the holes causing the bone to crack with a loud popping noise.

-The standard structure and additional information have aided the interpretation of the inscriptions.
+The use of a standard structure and the additional information have greatly aided the interpretation of the inscriptions.
 About 120 individual diviners have been identified which has enabled the inscriptions to be put into historical order.
 Sometimes, especially when concerning royal births the king himself made the divination.
 Some rulers used the divination method more frequently than others - the penultimate Shang ruler Wu Ding ➚ was the most prolific diviner so most date to around 1100BCE.
 If an unfavorable response was received, then after appeasing the gods - sometimes with human sacrifices - the same question was repeated in the hope they would get a different answer.
 As no 'incorrect' divinations have ever been discovered perhaps the ruler either repeated the divination until it came out correct or the offending bones were quietly destroyed - such bones would have shown the ruler as fallible.

-Most inscriptions are of about a dozen characters but some are up to sixty.
+Most inscriptions are of about a dozen characters but some have up to sixty.
 They were written in columns top to bottom but sometimes left to right rather than the traditional Chinese right to left depending on the direction of the crack.

 There was a wide range of different subjects for divine inquiry include checking whether sacrifices were acceptable, informing the ancestors of family events, predicting rainfall, curing illness, seeking fortune in hunting, war, and the wisdom of embarking on journeys.
 Many refer to the supreme god of the Shang as 帝 Dì.
-From the inscriptions the history of the Shang dynasty and the everyday life of rulers has been reconstructed.
+From the inscriptions the history of the Shang dynasty and the everyday life of rulers have been reconstructed.